LibreSolar/libresolar.github.io/_devices/1-1_overview.md

 The vision behind Libre Solar is to develop an intelligent energy system built on open-source hardware components.
 The single components of the energy system communicate with each other to optimize energy flows and consumption.

-The following pictur gives an overview of the energy system:
+The following picture gives an overview of the energy system:

 ![Energy System Overview](/images/dc_nanogrid.png)